![]() |

 Please email for rates, available dates, and times.
 Additional fees and parent responsibilities include finding and renting rehearsal and performance space.
 Parents and students are responsible for making multiple photocopies of each student's play.

 25 hours, five hours each day for five days, with a one-hour lunch break.
-The final Friday evening or Saturday afternoon will be the readings or performance.For 8 to 12 students, grades 4-12 (select a narrow age range), price available on request.
+The final Friday evening or Saturday afternoon will be the readings or performance.For 8 to 12 students, (selected in a narrow age range).

 Course description: